fdoyle/mocktopus/README.md

 mocktopus
 =========

-This thing isn't done yet, don't look at it!
+This thing is approaching usable.
+You can look at it now

+how to use

+1. annotate your model objects
+2. inject mocktopus service in place of real service
+3. start your app and change stuff in the config screen
+4. see results!

 todo:
 -----

-* expand on reddit api
+* expand on demo reddit api
     * story detail
     * user detail
+* improve demo
+    * show what a "real" consumer activity would look like
+    * move json viewer into another activity
 * improve config activity
     * show currently selected value
 * improve configuration